45 academic writing tools to improve your manuscript

 An in-text citation example in the American Psychological Association (APA).

-• Pricing (7th edition): ebook for $18.93, paperback for $31.99, spiral-bound for $44.99 or hardcover for $54.99
+• Pricing (7th edition): ebook $23.34, paperback $32, spiral-bound $45 or hardcover for $55

 The Bluebook

-The Bluebook: A Uniform System of Citation is the style guide for legal citation originating in 1926.
+The Bluebook: A Uniform System of Citation is the style guide for legal citation published in 1926.
 It explains how to cite court cases, constitutions, statutes, legal codes, reports, periodicals, government documents and many other types of texts that serve as sources in legal writing.

 However, the Bluebook does not function as an independent style guide or provide guidance on abbreviations, punctuation or capitalisation in general.